 Cumulative Average.
 The cumulative average is computed by dividing total credit points earned by total credit hours completed.
 If an F grade has been earned and removed by retaking the course, both the F and the passing grade earned must be counted in computing the cumulative average.
-A cumulative average of C (2.0) is required for certification to the School of Nursing and a cumulative average of C (2.0) in general education courses, and a cumulative average of C (2.0) in nursing courses is required for graduation.
+A cumulative average of C (2.0) is required for certification to and graduation from the School of Nursing.

 Probation.
 Students are placed on probation for the semester succeeding the one in which they fail to earn a C in a clinical nursing course or in the clinical practice of a nursing course.
-Students are removed from probation at the end of the semester in which their cumulative average is C(2.0) in the courses constituting the nursing major.
+Students are removed from probation at the end of the semester in which their cumulative average is C (2.0) in the courses constituting the nursing major.
 Following certification to the School of Nursing, students may be assigned to probationary status for only one semester.